 Make sure you’re honest with your Atlanta workers comp lawyers so they know what they’re up against.

 Were You Under the Influence of Drugs or Alcohol?

 If you happen to have been under the influence of drugs or alcohol at the time of your accident, there’s no way your claim will be approved.
 Almost every employer in Georgia requires injured employees to take a drug test prior to treatment.
 If your drug test comes back for either alcohol or drugs, your claim will be denied.
 There’s also a good chance that you’ll be terminated.

 One of the reasons a lot of employees wait to report their accident is because they know they’ll fail the drug test.
 Just know that there are ways that your workers’ compensation doctor can test as far back as 30 days for the presence of drugs in your system.
 If this is the reason your claim was denied, there may be nothing your Atlanta workers comp lawyer could do to help protect your claim in Georgia.

 Maybe Your Employer Thinks You’re Exaggerating Your Injuries or Had a Pre-Existing Condition

-If you truly feel that you’ve met the criteria to qualify for workers compensation, contact our office right away.
+If you truly feel that you’ve met the criteria to qualify for workers’ compensation, contact our office right away.
 You can sit down with one of our Atlanta workers comp lawyers.
-They will review your workers compensation claim in Georgia.
+They will review your workers’ compensation claim.
 If they feel your claim has merit and should have been approved, they will help you file an appeal.
-Worst case, if the appeal is unsuccessful, they can always help you file a lawsuit against your employer.

 Since we offer every client a free, initial consultation, we suggest you contact our office as soon as possible after your denial.